 - Smaller clots (usually) lasting a much shorter time period – but again causing a blockage and hence disruption to the blood supply to a part of the brain.

-- Traditional definiaiton is a neurological deficit lasting less than 24 hours – these days really anything lasting over 4 hours is often considered to be on the ‘stroke’ end of the spectrum,
+- Traditional definiiton is a neurological deficit lasting less than 24 hours – these days really anything lasting over 4 hours is often considered to be on the ‘stroke’ end of the spectrum,

 - Score TIAs using the ABCD2 scoreing system.
 A score of 4 is high risk for a stroke in the next week (around a 4% chance) and needs urgent investigation and management.

-We talk through verebral circulation on the podcast.
-As an extra revision this is a good review from the visual MD people.
+We talk through vertebral circulation on the podcast.
+As extra revision this is a good review from the visual MD people.

 The specific focal neurological deficit is therefore based on the area of brain affected:

 - Global brain function not affected so won’t technically cause drowsiness or loss of consciousness: unless lots of oedema causing pressure on other structures (or – brainstem stroke)

 - Any area of the brain can be affected, the main ones presenting being: motor, sensory, coordination and speech and then there is higher cognitive function also.